-Reverse mortgages are usually advertised as a risk-free way for older homeowners to access money.
+Reverse mortgages are usually advertised as an easy way for older homeowners to access money.
 But most reverse mortgages are risky, and getting one isn't necessarily a good idea.

-If you default on your reverse mortgage loan or the loan is accelerated for some other reason, but the property isn't worth enough to fully repay the debt through a foreclosure sale or other form of liquidation, like a sale or deed in lieu of foreclosure, FHA will compensate the lender for the loss.
+If you default on your reverse mortgage loan or the loan is accelerated for some other reason, but the property isn't worth enough to fully repay the debt through a foreclosure sale or other form of liquidation, like a traditional sale or deed in lieu of foreclosure, FHA will compensate the lender for the loss.

 Jumbo reverse mortgage loans aren't limited in amount and can be as much as several million dollars.
-But unlike HECM mortgages, jumbo reverse mortgages aren't federally insured (meaning federal insurance won't cover the lender's losses), so they're more expensive.
+Again, unlike HECMs, jumbo reverse mortgages aren't federally insured (meaning federal insurance won't cover the lender's losses), so they're more expensive.

 If you qualify, a single-purpose reverse mortgage is a much better option than getting another type of reverse mortgage.

 With a HECM, the borrower receives a lump sum, periodic payments, or a line of credit to draw upon (or a combination of monthly payments and a line of credit) from the lender.
 Though, you might be able to change your payment option later on for a fee.

 But federal law limits the amount you can borrow in the first year of the loan, which restricts the amount you can get in a lump sum to the greater of 60% of your approved loan amount or the sum of the mandatory obligations plus 10%.
-"Mandatory obligations" include, for example, existing mortgages and other liens on the property that you'll pay off with the money you receive.
+"Mandatory obligations" include, for example, existing mortgages and other liens on the property you'll pay off with the money you receive.

 With a single-use reverse mortgage, you get money to pay property taxes or home repairs.
 The cost of these loans is very low.

-Various banks and lenders offer federally insured and proprietary reverse mortgages.
-If you're still thinking about getting a reverse mortgage even after learning about all the downsides (like confusing terms, high costs, and the likelihood of an eventual foreclosure), deal with reputable lenders.
 Be sure to talk to more than one lender so you can compare costs and terms.
 To find trustworthy lenders, start with the HUD lender search on the HUD website rather than a basic online search.
-Then, check the lender's rating with the Better Business Bureau and make sure the lender is licensed.
-Finally, check the lender's license status on your state's official website.

-Once a triggering event happens and the lender calls the loan due, the borrower has only a few options (discussed below).
+Once a triggering event happens, and the lender calls the loan due, the borrower has only a few options (discussed below).
 Otherwise, the lender will foreclose and sell the home to recoup its money.

+After any of these occurrences, the lender may accelerate the loan (call it due).
 Proprietary reverse mortgages can come due under similar circumstances.

 After a lender accelerates a HECM, you can avoid a foreclosure by: